-The nine principles set out below will be applied to DLT providers will ensure that the GFSC’s regulatory outcomes are achieved.
+The nine principles set out below applied to DLT Providers will ensure that the GFSC’s regulatory outcomes are achieved.

-The GFSC will need to be satisfied that the applicant, including the persons associated with it, are fit and proper to undertake the DLT activity.
+The GFSC must be satisfied that the applicant, including the persons associated with it, are fit and proper to undertake the DLT activity.
 The basic elements which are relevant to such an assessment include:

 - honesty, integrity and reputation;

 2. A DLT Provider must pay due regard to the interests and needs of each and all its customers and must communicate with its customers in a way which is fair, clear and not misleading.

 DLT Providers are expected to devote as much time and consideration to protecting consumers' interests as to their own, and dedicate sufficient resources necessary to protect consumers.

 There is a need to use best endeavours to mitigate the risks associated with use of DLT and employ best practice in the operation of their business.

 DLT Providers must make appropriate disclosures regarding: